2adapt/template-general/README.md

 # observe the effect on package.json and in the structure of the monorepo
 cat ./package.json

-# created or updated by pnpm
+ls -la ./node_modules

 cat ../../pnpm-lock.yaml
 ls -la ../../node_modules

-# return to the workspace root/project base dir
+# return to the workspace root dir
 cd ../..
 ```